Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Simon Migliano is a recognized world expert in VPNs.
 He's tested hundreds of VPN services and his research has featured on the BBC, The New York Times and more.
 Read full bio

-The best VPN to change your Disney+ region and watch geo-restricted content titles is Surfshark, thanks to its unique ability to unblock the streaming service on every single VPN server.
-While its speeds aren’t as quick as ExpressVPN’s, we still enjoyed smooth streaming without buffering or sudden interruptions.
+The best VPN to change Disney+ region and watch geo-restricted content titles is Surfshark, thanks to its unique ability to unblock the streaming service on every single VPN server.
+ExpressVPN is an even faster and dependable alternative, while PrivadoVPN is a good free option to consider although limited by a small server network and a monthly data cap.

-Summary: The Best Disney+ VPNs
+Summary: The Best VPNs for Disney+

 We’re fully independent and have been reviewing VPNs since 2016.
 Our ratings are based on our own testing results and are unaffected by financial incentives.
 Learn who we are and how we test VPNs.

-The Best Disney+ VPNs Reviewed
+The Best Disney+ VPNs Compared

 Sadly, not all VPNs work with Disney+.
 When testing 61 VPNs with the streaming service, we found that many triggered error codes and connection issues.